intel/QAT_Engine/README.md

         The number is set in the variable passed in as Param 4.
         This message may be sent at any time after engine initialization.

-    Message String: SET_V2P
-    Param 3:        function pointer cast to a long Param 4:        NULL
-    Description:
-        This message sets the function that the engine and the Intel&reg; Quickassist Technology Driver will use for converting virtual addresses to physical addresses for the pinned contiguous memory buffers.
-A function pointer to the appropriately signatured function should be
-        cast to a long and passed as Param 3.
-This message is usually used in conjunction with the ENABLE_ZERO_COPY_MODE message to allow applications
-        to manage memory allocations themselves.
-This message must be sent between engine creation and engine initialization and before sending
-        ENABLE_ZERO_COPY_MODE.

-    Message String: ENABLE_ZERO_COPY_MODE
-    Param 3:        0
-    Param 4:        NULL
-    Description:
-        This message sets zero copy mode within the engine.
-        This reduces memory copies by assuming the application is responsible for ensuring buffers
-        passed into the engine are contiguous pinned memory.
-        This message must be sent between engine creation and engine initialization and should be called after a SET_V2P message.

     Message String: SET_MSG_RETRY_COUNT
     Param 3:        int cast to a long